cjlokesh/Mongoose_OS/wifi_sta_mode_setup_in_mongoose_os/README.md

 ## Overview

-This app shows how to connect the device to any wifi accesspoint. wifi configuration is done in mos.yml file.
+This app shows how to connect the device to any wifi accesspoint. wifi STA configuration is done in mos.yml file.

 Note: The controller platform used for this project is ESP32, you can choose what ever the controller supported by mongoose os but mos.yml configuration remains same.

 Lokesh CJ